sendgrid/docs/content/docs/for-developers/sending-email/unique-arguments.md

 <call-out type="warning">

-When passing args please make sure to only use strings as shown in our examples.
+When passing ``unique_args`` please make sure to only use strings as shown in our examples.
+Any other type could result in unintended behavior.

 </call-out>